andreagoulet/callmyreps/server/README.md

 To run, do `docker-compose up` and visit `http://localhost:3030/`.

+In development, the app will automatically reload when you change anything in the `src/` directory.
+You should only need to rebuild the docker container if you have `npm install`ed something.

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.